FerretDB/FerretDB/.github/PROCESS.md

 Single 1-1 calls are good to check what you might have missed in the way - what seemed to you obvious and to other is not.

 Please also gather other people ideas since diversity and different opinions expand our understanding and vision of the project.

+Keep guides short: we don't create rules, we automate.